Key Takeaways

 - Network value accrual: EigenLayer provides ETH stakers with various additional revenue streams they can participate in, further consolidating the ecosystem’s network effects as a result of a robustly secure AVS ecosystem.

 - More efficient capital cost: Because of the fact ETH stakers reuse their capital across numerous services (AVSs), their capital costs are gradually spread out.
-Specifically, the marginal cost native ETH stakers incur is barely negligible (hypothetically zero, because there is no risk for an honest node to be slashed)
+Specifically, the marginal cost native ETH stakers incur is barely negligible (“lower than bootstrapping a new validator set from scratch, but not zero, because restakers still face smart contract, operator, AVS, and slashing risks.)

 - Trust aggregation: On EigenLayer, because of the fact that a larger pool of restaked capital exists, the trust model is vastly more robust compared to the non-pooled security model.
 To illustrate the difference between traditional AVS systems (those that don’t leverage pooled security) and those on EigenLayer, in a theoretical example an attacker would potentially need only 1 billion (a much lower Cost-of-Corruption) worth of staked capital to attack an AVS not employing pooled security.
 However, to carry out a similar attack against EigenLayer, the attacker would need a 13-fold increase in capital or 13 billion (see the diagram explaining this concept above).
-The end result is that the EigenLayer AVS pooled security model is significantly more robust compared to the non-pooled security model.
+The result is that EigenLayer can offer stronger pooled-security assumptions than isolated security models, although the actual protection depends on the amount of allocated stake, AVS design, operator behavior, and slashing implementation.

 Resources